-Instantly striking and iconographic, the teaser poster for JoJo Rabbit has a wonderfully child-like appeal — which serves this story of innocence in the face of fascism well.
+Instantly striking and iconographic, the teaser poster for JoJo Rabbit (designed by Mark W. Carroll) has a wonderfully child-like appeal — which serves this story of innocence in the face of fascism well.
 The image of a hand in a victory-sign doubling up as the face of a rabbit is quirky and memorable — and the cheeky tagline – ‘An anti-hate satire’ adds to its charm.

 Even better and more irreverent is the announcement poster below, released during the film’s TIFF premiere.
 Again, these were later replaced by an unimaginatively composed poster crowded with images of the cast, but these are the posters that have endured in memory.

 The Ford v Ferrari poster is a masterclass in tone and composition.
 The color of the title is perfectly matched with the image, the red and blue beautifully popping against the clean light grey background.
 The top half of the poster is kept empty and both the image and the text are set to perfection below.
 The grainy texture gives it just the right vintage tone and the focus is as much on the car as the actors.

 The film may have proven divisive and controversial (to say the least) but I think we can all agree on the fact that the posters for Todd Phillip’s Joker were pretty great.
 This debut teaser poster is by far the stand-out image from BOND’s terrific campaign — bold in its unabashed use of negative space and close-ups as well as the decision to choose mood and minimalism over excess.
 The protagonist’s face is at such an off-kilter angle that we can barely see his expression, but the madness and gloom both come through powerfully.